 All sanctions should be monitored as to their usefulness and effectiveness.

-Where significant sanctions are used which have not been previously agreed, or sanctions are being used frequently for an individual or in a particular setting or context a senior manager should undertake a review of the practice.
+Where significant sanctions are used which have not been previously agreed, or sanctions are being used frequently for an individual or in a particular setting or context the Head Teacher or Registered Manager should undertake a review of the practice.